ray-project/ray/doc/source/ray-observability/monitoring-debugging/limiting-memory-usage.rst

 Worker killing policy
 ---------------------

-The raylet prioritizes killing task that is retriable, i.e. when :ref:`max_retries <task-fault-tolerance>` or :ref:`max_restarts <actor-fault-tolerance>` is > 0.
+The raylet prioritizes killing tasks that are retriable, i.e. when ``max_retries`` or ``max_restarts`` is > 0.
 This is done to minimize workload failure.
-It then looks for the last one submitted and kills that worker process.
-It selects and kills one process at a time regardless of how frequent the monitor runs as determined by ``RAY_memory_monitor_interval_ms``.
+It then looks for the last one to start executing and kills that worker process.
+It selects and kills at most one process at a time regardless of how frequent the monitor runs as determined by ``RAY_memory_monitor_interval_ms``.

 Let's first start ray and specify the memory threshold.